Below are our answers to the most frequently asked questions (FAQs).

 We provide full lodging, including bedding, towels, all meals, water and soft drinks.
 We also provide fishing and snorkelling equipment and first-aid, if necessary.

-The best time for sailing in the Mergui Archipelago is between November and end of April.
-The rainy season starts in May and ends in late October.
+The best time for sailing in the Mergui Archipelago is between Mid-October and end of April.
+The rainy season starts in May and ends early October.

 Beautiful 26-29°C or 79-84°F!